rdgozum/apache-log-parser/README.md

 ```
 $ pip install python-geoip-geolite2
 ```
-* Put the log file to be tested inside Test folder.
+* Put the log file to be tested inside the Test folder.
 In this code, I have a Test.log file which is a subfile of CLTF1.log.
 ```
-ryan:~/Documents/Horangi$ tail -50000 CTF1.log > src/test/Test.log</i>
+ryan:~/Documents/Horangi$ tail -50000 CTF1.log > src/test/Test.log
 ```

 ## User Guide